darkterra/OLD-Node-Nas-Manager/README.md

 #### What do you need to run NNM ?
 For the moment NNM is planned and optimized to run on a RPI, however the project being carried by Noje.js, it should work anywhere as long as you have intalled the Node.js server.

+In short, to run NNM, you must have:
+* An RPI (or other more powerful machine)
+*Node.js minimum v0.12.0
+* If possible two identical disks (or same size for data redundancy)

+It is possible to have a single disc, but this is not recommended.